 Dated milestones help teams to focus and prioritize the most urgent tasks and ensure timely deliverables.

 This, however, does not affect the flexibility of your team.
 In contrast, the project layout needs to be adaptable to change as it is inevitable.
 Claims that Gantt charts are not flexible are just mere assumptions that do not hold water.
 It is similar to other project management programs like GanttPRO, TeamGantt, Microsoft Project, and Wrike that features an auto-scheduling function that readjusts dates in the face of change.

-If you still doubt what Gantt charts can do for you, then the subsequent advantages might convince you of its power.
-Gantt charts works and supports multiple industries: technology, building and construction, advertising and marketing, consultancy, manufacturing and processing, education, real estate, and many others.
+Gantt chart works and supports multiple industries: technology, building and construction, advertising and marketing, consultancy, manufacturing and processing, education, real estate, and many others.
 Despite these being different, Gantt charts enable them to: